 Goldteeth OXYDIZ€D, 6 teeth of the lower jaw in chromium cobalt and a Goldteeth CLA$$IC, 6 teeth of the upper jaw in chromium cobalt

-Goldteeth CLA$$IC, 6 teeth of the upper jaws in chromium cobalt and a Goldteeth BARBE$, 6 teeth of the lower jaw in chromium cobalt
+Goldteeth CLA$$IC, 6 teeth of the upper jaw in chromium cobalt and a Goldteeth BARBE$, 6 teeth of the lower jaw in chromium cobalt

-$NOW, 6 teeth of the uper jaw in chromium cobalt with Swarovski and a Goldteeth $, 6 teeth of the lower jaw in chromium cobalt
+$NOW, 6 teeth of the upper jaw in chromium cobalt with Swarovski and a Goldteeth $, 6 teeth of the lower jaw in chromium cobalt

-Surely the quality of what you are making is of a much higher quality to that of what is being made in America then?
+Surely the quality of what you are making is of a much higher quality than what is being made in America, then?

-The most common type of grills are the Fronts, which hide your teeth.
+The most common type of grills are the fronts, which hide your teeth.
 There are also the other class of gold teeth which are the ones like Kanye West’s or Lil Wayne’s.
-They will go to their dentist to make their pieces which is better but they are so expensive.
+They will go to their dentist to make their pieces, which is better but so expensive.